pawelgrzybek/pawelgrzybek.com/content/posts/2018-11-25-cross-cutting-functionality-in-react-using-higher-order-components-render-props-and-hooks.md

 ## Wrap up

-Hopefully you don't mind Chuck Norris joke application.
-It is just oversimplified example similar to the one that you may have tomorrow in your real-life project.
+Chuck Norris joke application is oversimplified example similar to the one that you may have tomorrow in your real-life project.
 The point is to understand reusability in React.

 To build a fantastic web applications you don't need to know any of these patters but they may help you to put your work to the next level.
 Every abstraction comes with some cost.
 Which of these patters you are going to follow is just your personal preference.
 Personally speaking — Hooks is my way to go if I can, Render Props if I cannot use Hooks, HOCs if I have no choice.